mwager/mwager.github.io/_posts/2017-06-18-on-unit-testing.markdown

 categories: software_engineering
 ---

 So you don't write tests, eh?
-This is what I think of you.
+This is what I think about it.

 <div class="responsive-video">
   <iframe